LEARNAcademy/devpass-devops/_docs/challenge2.md

 ### Init System

-iCreate init scripts for your 3 services to start them when the system restarts.
+Create init scripts for your 3 services to start them when the system restarts.
 Here is an example file for the node app.
 They live in /etc/systemd/system.
+Let's call this first one /etc/systemd/system/node_cats.service

 > Multiple lines in this file need to change for each service ;-)

 ```systemd